edenhill/librd/README.markdown

-**librd** aims to provide the commonly needed helpers, sub systems, snippets and misc. functionality that lacks from the standard C libraries, allowing for rapid development of new programs and non-intrusive extension of existing applications.
+**librd** aims to provide the commonly needed helpers, sub systems, snippets and misc. functionality that lacks from the standard C libraries, allowing for rapid development of new programs and **non-intrusive** extension of existing applications.

+**librd** is **non-intrusive** in the sense that single specific functionality from **librd** can be used by the application without having to use or initialize other parts of the library.
+In its most simple form you add `-lrd` to your linking step and include the proper `rd<FUNC>.h` include file for your desired functionality.

 **librd** is licensed under the 2-clause BSD license.